galister/wlx-overlay-s/README.md

 The top of the watch shows device batteries, and the bottom shows your overlay controls.

-Enter edit mode (leftmost button on bottom) to edit your overlay sets.
+Enter edit mode (the leftmost button at the bottom) to edit your overlay sets.

-While in edit mode, the watch can also be grabbed, and passed between your hands.
+While in edit mode, the watch can also be grabbed and passed between your hands.

 After grabbing, the watch will automatically attach to the hand that's opposite from the one that held it.

-In edit mode, try hovering other overlays to see their advanced options!
+In edit mode, try hovering over other overlays to see their advanced options!

 ### The screens

 Hovering a pointer over a screen will move the mouse.
-If there are more than one pointers hovering a screen, the pointer that was last used to click will take precedence.
+If more than one pointer is hovering over a screen, the pointer that was last used to click will take precedence.

 The click type depends on the laser color: